Cordia dichotoma

 Cordia dichotoma is a species of flowering tree in the borage family, Boraginaceae, that is native to the Indomalayan realm, northern Australia, and western Melanesia.

-Common names include fragrant manjack, snotty gobbles, cummingcordia, glue berry, anonang, pink pearl, bird lime tree, and Indian cherry in English; booch, लसोड़ा (lasoda), or gunda in Hindi; ਨਸੂੜੇ (lasoore) in Punjabi lasura in Nepali; गुंदा gunda in Gujarati; भोकर bhokar in Marathi; and 破布子 (phoà-pò·-chí), 樹子仔, or 樹子; ಚಳ್ಳೆ ಹಣ್ಣು challe hannu in Kannada; బంకనక్కర Bankanakkera in Telugu, nunang in Malay and Minangkabau, nonang in Maranao, and anúnang in Cebuano.
+Common names in English include fragrant manjack, clammy cherry, glue berry tree and Indian cherry.

 Description

 Cordia dichotoma is a small to moderate-sized deciduous tree with a short bole and spreading crown.
 The stem bark is greyish brown, smooth or longitudinally wrinkled.
 Flowers are short-stalked, bisexual, white in colour which open only at night.
 The fruit is a yellow or pinkish-yellow shining globose which turns black on ripening and the pulp gets viscid.